-Scuba Rangers isn’t just a diving course; it is a long term activity.
-We will not only teach your children about the underwater world, we will also educate them on conservation.
-Once a month they will take part in a land-based activity tailored to teaching children how to protect and conserve our oceans.
+Scuba Rangers is so much more than just diving though.
+Children not only learn about the underwater world, but also about conservation, teamwork, and so much more.
+Once a month they’ll take part in a land-based activity tailored to teaching children how to protect and conserve our oceans.

-To keep it simple and fun, we have designed the SCUBA RANGERS Star, which defines the five points of a successful SCUBA RANGER:
+To keep it simple and fun, we have designed the Scuba Ranger Star, which defines the five points of a successful Ranger:

 Proper Knowledge: Rangers must learn the rules of responsible diving.